 Choose the best

-Really small, peppercorn-sized capers, called 'nonpareille' are available, but the slightly larger ones are more common.
-Capers are preserved a number of ways - either in salt, wine vinegar, brine or olive oil.
-The brine-pickled type has the sharpest flavour and is slightly less versatile than the salted type.
-For a more sophisticated caper flavour, try the elegantly stemmed caper berries, which are a little milder and sweeter than the standard type.
+Very small, peppercorn-sized capers called 'nonpareille' are available, but the slightly larger ones are more common.
+Capers are preserved in a number of ways – salt, wine vinegar, brine or olive oil can all be used.
+The brine-pickled variety has the sharpest flavour, but is slightly less versatile than the salted type.
+For a more sophisticated caper flavour, try elegant caper berries on the stem, which are a little milder and sweeter than the standard type.